fmichonneau/inat-poster/README.md

 # License

-The content of this repository is under a Creative Commons Attribution Licence ([http://creativecommons.org/licenses/by/4.0](CC-BY).
+The content of this repository is under a Creative Commons Attribution License ([http://creativecommons.org/licenses/by/4.0](CC-BY).

 > Michonneau & Paulay, 2014.
 Using iNaturalist to engage the public and learn